-Anthrax Fast Facts
+2001 Anthrax Attacks Fast Facts

-(CNN)Here's what you need to know about anthrax, an acute infectious disease caused by bacterium Bacillus anthracis.
+(CNN)Here's what you need to know about the 2001 anthrax attacks, also referred to as Amerithrax.

 There are three types of anthrax infection: cutaneous (through the skin), inhalation (through the lungs; the most deadly) and gastrointestinal (through digestion).
 There has been a fourth type of anthrax identified as injection anthrax.
 This is common in heroin-injecting users in northern Europe.
 This has never been reported in the United States.